jclaveau/ansible-vagrant-modules/README.md

     ansible all -i hosts -c local -m vagrant -a "cmd=clear"

-(it's kinda fun to watch the VirtualBox manager window, and see the instances shutdown and disappear like good little vms :-> )
+(It's kinda fun to watch the VirtualBox manager window, and see the instances shutdown and disappear like good little VMs :-> )

 Here's an example playbook: